wrenoud/nos-fpm/markdown/chapter_3.md

 powered on while the vessel is stationary.

 Recommended Solution
-1. Select View > GAMS Solution
-and ensure PDOP is less than 3 and number of satellites is greater than 5.
+1. Select View &gt; GAMS Solution and ensure PDOP is less than 3 and number of satellites is greater than 5.

-2. Select Settings > Installation
+2. Select Settings &gt; Installation
-> GAMS Installation Parameters and click “Apply.”
+&gt; GAMS Installation Parameters and click “Apply.”
 1. Cycle POS/MV power.